NelsonNX/guidebook-nxp-hk/how-we-hire/web-assignment.md

 ### User Requirements

-- Users should be able to do CRUD operations on to-do list records
+- Users should be able to create, view, update and delete records in to-do list
 - You are free to design the UI

 ### Technical Requirements

 - It must be a web application
 - It must be production-ready
-- You are free to use any third party libraries
+- You are free to use any third-party libraries
-- Source codes should be stored in Github as a public repository
+- Source codes should be stored in GitHub as a public repository
 - You should provide a README explaining your work
+- For senior positions, you have to provide sufficient automated tests to demonstrate your approaches are working as expected

-    ##### Backend
+    #### Backend
     - It must be dockerized
     - It must store the data in database
     - You should use `Node JS 18` with `Typescript 5` in strict mode